Morocco packing list for women

 • Universal plug adaptor: Morocco uses standard two prong round European plugs.
 We like the ones which come with USB ports so that we can charge phones, cameras and everything else with just one adaptor.
 I love this one because it has USB ports for all the electronics we now carry.

 • Power bank: Because the days will be long and we will spend many hours in the car, making several stops along the way, a power bank will ensure you can continue taking photos.
-We use the incredible Anker 30,000 AMP which is the real deal and can even charge your laptop, but you don’t need something this big, a power bank that can recharge your phone twice is enough.
+The INIU Portable Charger has a 20000mAh capacity, and fast-charging USB-C ports, you can power up your devices in a flash, while the LED display keeps you in the know about your battery level.

 • Sunglasses: We expect sunshine galore so a pair of sunglasses is an essential travel item.
 I like and wear Oakley sunglasses as they are polarized and protect your eyes from any damaging sun rays.
 I alway wear them.
 Yes, they are not fashionable, but I have sensitive eyes that don’t like bright days, so they are a lifesaver for me.